What is the Institutional Review Board (IRB)?

 b.
 Expedited ‐ Studies that involve minimal risk and meet explicit criteria set forth in federal regulations.

 c.
 Full ‐ Studies that do not meet criteria for Exempt or Expedited Review and are usually greater than minimal risk are reviewed by the Full Board.
-Examples are studies that involve vulnerable populations or questions of a sensitive nature.
+Examples are studies that involve vulnerable populations or include questions of a sensitive nature.

 Expedited review protocols are studies that pose no more than minimal risks to the participants and meet the criteria for Expedited Review under 45 CFR 46.110.
 Examples include studies using questionnaires, surveys, and interviews that are not anonymous.
 Applications may be submitted at any time.